<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How Much Does a Semi Inground Pool Cost?

-You can expect your pool walls to cost as much as a retaining wall, which is roughly $7,000-$20,000 depending on the materials and/or the size and shape of the blocks used.
-Here's a rule to remember as you research semi inground pool designs: the bigger the pool and the higher the walls, the more you can expect to pay.
+You can expect your pool walls to cost as much as a retaining wall, which may be anywhere from $7,000-$20,000+ depending on the size, shape, and amount of the necessary materials used.
+Here's a rule to remember as you research semi-inground pool designs: the bigger the pool and the higher the walls, the more you can expect to pay.

 What Are the Semi Inground Pool Sizes?